 We started to settle in to Rabat after a few hours sleep on our first day and our orientation meeting with Gate 1 Travel and our guide M’hamed after a 28 hour hour journey.
 We decided to head out for a local Moroccan dinner before getting a nice long sleep at Le Diwan Rabat (which by the way was a fairly decent hotel despite the smoking room mixup).
 We used TripAdvisor to find La Koutoubia, about a 5 block walk from our hotel in a side street off Avenue Moulay Abdelazziz.
 This was our first taste of authentic Moroccan cuisine, and it didn’t disappoint.
 While it was a little quiet (it was a Wednesday night after all) with only a few other patrons in the main restaurant area (mostly foreign), it did appear there was another room in the back filled with a group of Moroccans, which gave us hope.
 The waiter for very attentive and helped us translate a mostly French menu in to English.
 We ended up with the fish and the chicken tagine.
 Pastilla is a Spanish word but uniquely Moroccan – it’s a pastry filo-like dough stuffed with meat and spices.
 My chicken tagine was amazing….

 Brendan and I left from DEN Airport early Tuesday, flying to Casablanca, Morocco mid-day on Wednesday after a 28 hour journey with 3 flights, 3 carriers and 3 continents.
 We had booked our 14 day Morocco and Portugal stopover on July 1, more than 90 days in advance.
 The only hitch we had came about a week prior to our trip, when TAP Air Portugal cancelled our flight from Lisbon to Casablanca on the outbound, and rebooked us on an illogical itinerary departing from Lisbon prior to arriving to Lisbon.
 I had to call and, ultimately, there was nothing they could do to preserve the semblance of our original itinerary – so they removed the segment of LIS to CMN so that the itinerary wouldn’t be canceled for no-show, and asked us to submit a complaint/refund request for the new tickets we were forced to purchase on Royal Air Maroc from LIS-CMN.
 This cost us $260 out of pocket.
-We submitted the complaint to TAP a few days later, but the verdict is still out on whether they will reimburse us (we’re not hopeful).
-It was luckily the only real issue on our outbound journey flying to Casablanca.
-Tuesday morning….
+We submitted the complaint to TAP a few days later, but the verdict is still out on whether they will reimburse us (Update: they did eventually reimburse us, but it took 5 months).
+It was luckily the only real issue on….